soimort/translate-shell/man/trans.1.template.md

 :   Print details of languages and exit.
 When specifying two or more language codes, concatenate them by plus sign "+".

 **-U**, **-upgrade**
-:   Upgrade this program to latest version.
+:   Check for upgrade of this program.

 ## Display options